ren8k/amazon-bedrock-agentcore-samples/01-features/07-centralize-and-govern-your-ai-infrastructure/02-policy/02-guardrails-in-policy/README.md

 ## Known limitations

-- Guardrail evaluation adds ~300–400 ms latency per tool call
-- Guardrails are non-deterministic (same input can produce different scores); Cedar policy evaluation itself is deterministic
+- Guardrails use ML scoring, not regular expressions; regex and pattern matching are not supported
 - `when guardrails { }` and `when { }` cannot be mixed in the same policy statement
-- For MCP `tools/call`, `context.input.X` maps to `params.arguments.X`.
-The guardrail evaluator requires the scanned field to be named `message` or `prompt`; arbitrary field names (e.g. `customer_notes`) are not recognized.
-Design your tool schema with this constraint in mind.
-- If the scanned field is absent from the tool arguments, the guardrail fails closed (request is denied).
-The `message` field is `required` in the `create_application` schema to prevent silent denials.
+- A `when guardrails { }` block must contain at least one guardrail definition
+- Guardrails are non-deterministic: the same input can produce different confidence scores; Cedar policy evaluation is deterministic
 - Guardrails are only available in the regions listed above

 ## Files